Guides for Anonymizing Submissions

 - Replace institution information in the body of the text with generic identifiers

-- Use third person for citations to own work
+- Use the third person for citations to own work

 - Remove marks for institutional affiliation from images and supplementary materials (as much as possible).